 Deciding the right tactic is hard, especially when combined with the stress that comes at the end of the year.
 To help you produce powerful content for the holiday season and beyond, here are a few tips, tactics, and pieces of advice to read over.

 Update Your Personas?

 People change during these final months of the year.
 The normally cool and collected stay at home Mom gets stressed with gift buying, baking treats, hordes of company and more.

 The smaller business owner or manager might be unwilling to make purchases because their yearly budget is nearly spent.
 Even the typical consumer changes from the rest of the year when buying products.

 So, even if your product or service isn’t something that is bought as a gift, your persona’s still need to change.
 How people shop during this time changes, so your marketing needs to adapt.
 The changes might be minor, maybe to account for extra stress, or it could be huge.
 Possibly, you might need to change your whole strategy to best target your market.

-Before you make any content, update your personas.
+Before you make any content, update your personas, or decide if you even need them at all.
 Failing to do this could lead to a poor month, sales wise, and missing out on connecting with current and future customers.
 You can even adapt your personas throughout the month by keeping an eye on your analytics for drastic changes, positive or negative.